top of page

 I nodded.

 “Exactly.
-When Warriors share their journey, they don’t just build strength for themselves — they build a tribe that grows stronger together.”
+When Warriors share their journey, they don’t just carry less alone — they build a tribe that helps everyone stand stronger, move forward and remember they are not alone.

 Wrap Up

 As the gang absorbed these steps, I could see a change in their expressions.
-The anxiety and gloom were replaced with something new — HOPE.
+The anxiety and gloom had not magically vanished — but something stronger had appeared beside them: HOPE.

 “This is amazing,” Pooh said, his voice full of excitement.
 “We’re not at the end of the road.
 We’re just beginning a new journey as Mental Health Warriors!”